 Wild animals, especially the large cats (Africanae), began to be imported from North Africa soon after the defeat of Carthage in the First (264-246 BC) and Second (218-202 BC) Punic Wars.
 Exotic curiosities, they originally were exhibited as part of triumphal and votive games.
 They first were hunted in 186 BC, when lions and leopards were killed in the Circus as part of ludi votivi vowed by Marcus Fulvius Nobilior for his victory over the Aetolian League (Livy, XXXIX.22).
 In 169 BC, animals were included for the first time as part of the Circus games (ludi circenses), when sixty-three African panthers and forty bears and elephants were killed (Livy, XLIV.18).
 Although not mandatory, the venatio eventually became an integral part of Roman spectacle.

-A letter from Cicero, written in 50 BC, when he was governor of Cilicia (in southern Asia Minor), in response to a request from M. Caelius Rufus, who, as curule aedile, had asked him to provide leopards (pantherae) for the games he was organizing:
+A letter from Cicero, written in 50 BC, when he was governor of Cilicia (on the coast of southern Asia Minor), in response to a request from M. Caelius Rufus, who, as curule aedile, had asked him to provide leopards (pantherae) for the games he was organizing:

 When Catullus wrote "Let us live, my Lesbia, and let us love," he addressed those lines to Clodia, with whom he had a passionate affair.
 Caelius was one of her lovers, who was accused by her brother of having been part of the Catiline conspiracy and having seduced his sister.
 It was Cicero who undertook Caelius' defense (Pro Caelio), accusing Clodia of being no better than a prostitute and getting his friend acquitted.